harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Continuous Delivery & GitOps

 - You can now configure multiple Helm charts in the manifests.
 This provides feature parity with Harness FirstGen.
 Helm charts can now be configured from Helm Repository as Artifacts that allow the users to select the Helm chart for deployment.
 The UI also now differentiates between manifests and overrides in service.
 This feature is behind the feature flag `CDS_HELM_MULTIPLE_MANIFEST_SUPPORT_NG`.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 (CDS-70209)

 - Digest support added for Nexus 3, Github, and Artifactory [artifact sources](/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources).
 (CDS-71711)

   This feature is behind the feature flag `CD_NG_DOCKER_ARTIFACT_DIGEST`.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.

   The **Artifact Details** page has a new, optional **Digest** setting where you can specify the digest/SHA for a container image artifact.